 The United States and Zambia enjoy cordial relations.
 U.S. goals in Zambia include reducing widespread poverty and building and sustaining a democratic, well-governed country that contributes positively to regional stability.
 The United States works closely with the Zambian Government to defeat the HIV/AIDS pandemic that is widespread but stabilizing in Zambia, to promote economic growth and development, and to bring about political reform by promoting democratic principles and responsible government.
 The United States is also supporting the government's efforts to root out corruption.

 U.S. assistance promotes agriculture-led economic growth and food security; expands and improves the quality of health and education opportunities; fights HIV/AIDS; strengthens democratic and accountable governance; provides clean water and improves sanitation, and builds Zambian capacity to promote regional peace, security, and stability.

 Bilateral Economic Relations

 Zambia is eligible for preferential trade benefits under the African Growth and Opportunity Act.
 U.S. exports to Zambia include vehicles, machinery, baking-related goods, and optic and medical instruments.
-U.S. imports from Zambia include iron and steel, nickel and nickel products, tobacco, tea, and hides and skins.
+U.S. imports from Zambia include iron, steel, copper, nickel and nickel products, tobacco, tea, and hides and skins.
 The United States has signed a trade and investment framework agreement with the Common Market for Eastern and Southern Africa (COMESA), of which Zambia is a member.